-For many people, clinical laboratory testing is an invisible side of medical care.
-Yet many of the decisions your health care provider makes about your health status – obtaining a diagnosis, developing a course of action for treatment, or monitoring your body's response to therapy – are based on laboratory data.
+For many people, clinical laboratory testing is an unfamiliar side of medical care.
+Yet many of the decisions your an your healthcare provider make about your health status – obtaining a diagnosis, developing a course of action for treatment, or monitoring your body's response to therapy – are based on laboratory data.

 - All laboratory test methods must meet scientifically rigorous criteria before they can be used in clinical practice.
 For commercial tests in the U.S., the Food and Drug Administration (FDA) reviews the scientific evidence to ensure that: